-Cargo included a 23-inch adult bicycle and an adjustable cardboard box tested in two sizes: 37 inches long, 6 inches wide and 41 inches tall, which we fit behind the backseat, and an expanded 70-by-6-41 inches, which we fit with the backseat folded.
+Cargo included a 23-inch adult bicycle and an adjustable cardboard box tested in two dimensions: 37 inches long, 6 inches wide and 41 inches tall, which we fit behind the backseat, and an expanded 70-by-6-41 inches, which we fit with the backseat folded.
 And to top it off, a pair of golf bags.
-Though we laid the cardboard box flat for visualization of the cargo area, general practice for transporting a cardboard box like ours with a flat-screen TV inside is to keep the TV upright.
+Though we laid the cardboard box flat for visualization of the rear cargo area, general practice for transporting a cardboard box like ours with a flat-screen TV inside is to keep the TV upright.

 The CX-5 couldn't fit the small cargo box behind its backseat, but only one cargo area in this test could: the 2018 Volkswagen Tiguan.
 The expanded box fit well in the Mazda and, while the folded cargo area wasn't totally flat like the CR-V or Equinox, the elevated cargo area of the CX-5 didn't make it difficult to use the full cargo area.
 Standing out in the test were the backseat releases in the cargo space that let all three portions of the 40/20/40-split folding rear seats fold independently.